copperwater/xNetHack/doc/xnh-changelog-6.0.md

   suppress more messages in certain circumstances).
 - Rearrange the logic in mm_displacement() into a series of if statements rather than one big if.
+- New function autoreturning_wep(), an xhity-compatible function that determines if a thrown weapon should return to its user.